This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 What is a Corporate Sponsorship?

 A corporate sponsorship is a form of support nonprofits receive from corporations to fund events, nonprofit programs, or specific projects.
-The benefits are twofold: nonprofits receive the help they need to continue serving their missions, while the company receives tax deductions and a positive reputation for their brand.
+The benefits are twofold: nonprofits receive the help they need to continue serving their missions, while the company receives tax deductions and a positive reputation for its brand.

 Corporate Sponsorship Types

 Corporate sponsorships can take many forms.
-Here are a few examples of the most common types:This image showcases four types of corporate sponsorship, including financial, in-kind, media, and corporate and employee giving.
+Here are a few examples of the most common types:

 Financial